rails/rails/guides/source/association_basics.md

 * `reload_association`
 * `reset_association`

-We'll discuss some of the common methods, but you can find an exhaustive list [here](https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_one).
+We'll discuss some of the common methods, but you can find an exhaustive list in the [ActiveRecord Associations API](https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_one).

 Like with [the `belongs_to` reference](#belongs-to-association-reference), in all of these methods, `association` is replaced with the symbol passed as the first argument to `has_one`.
 For example, given the declaration: